wp-plugins/math-quiz/readme.txt

 == Changelog ==

+= 0.5 =
+* Fix compatibility with built-in theme, such as twentyeleven.

 = 0.4 =
 * Users can now refresh the quiz themselves.
 * User defined quiz form was deprecated, use CSS for customization instead.